JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

     * Between the two gen'd methods for optional arguments
 * Naming collisions
     * A type could have a member the same name that is generated for an explicit implementation
+* Add XML comments for all generated code to help/assist the user.
+See explicit implementation for an example.
 * Testing strategy
     * Run code gen tests
         * Just run the `System` ones first